Defconbots/2014_Competition_Rules/README.md

 ## Waves

- * Each wave starts at a specific point (TBD) on the track.
+ * Each wave starts at a specific point (TBD) on the track
  * Initially all targets are illuminated and "alive"
  * A "hit" on a target is with laser for >300ms (Specific laser above!) while illuminated
  * Once a target is hit illumination will stop for one(1) second